jason25840/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+Based on a design brief provided by TripleTen this project in the Software Engineering program was completed using HTML and CSS structure and style design.

 ## Project features